Visa policy of Bolivia

 Citizens (ordinary passport holders) of specific countries and territories are eligible to visit Bolivia for tourism or business purposes without having to obtain a visa.

 There are 3 groups of countries, countries whose citizens do not require a visa (Group 1), countries whose citizens must obtain a visa prior to entry for free, or upon arrival for a fee (Group 2), and countries whose citizens must obtain visa in advance with special authorization (Group 3).

 Visa policy map

-Visa exemption
+Group 1 countries: visa exemption

-Citizens or nationals of the following 53 countries and territories may enter Bolivia without a visa for up to the duration listed below:
+Citizens or nationals of the following countries and territories may enter Bolivia without a visa for up to the duration listed below:

-1 - including all classes of British nationality.